Fallout, Season 2

 Graphic violence

-Violence is frequent throughout the series, and again in season two (episode one), can be graphic at times.
+Violence is frequent throughout the series, and again in season two, can be graphic at times.
 Characters often shoot or fight each other.
 In these scenes, we sometimes see dead bodies, injuries, blood, and wound detail.
 Although they are often covered or brief, these may shock and disturb some viewers.

 Offensive language